-Connect Mode: This mode will automatically detect your ADSL line code, ADSL2+, ADSL2, G.dmt, G.lite, T1.413, AnnexM2 and AnnexM2+.
+Connect Mode: The default setting is Multimode.
+This mode will automatically detect your ADSL line code, G.dmt, G.lite, and T1.413.
 But in some area, multimode cannot detect the ADSL line code well.
 If it is the case, please adjust the ADSL line code to G.dmt or T1.413 first.
-If it still fails, please try the other values such as ALCTL, ADI, etc. If you still having trouble with the line, please check with your ISP for line connect information.
+If it still fails, please try the other values such as ALCTL, ADI, etc.